The friendly bartender is back; buh-bye to the leather-aproned hipster

 Related: The Bourbon So Exclusive that Even Billionaires Can't Buy It

-Like any process of evolution though, it's happening slowly, Rollins said.
+Like any process of evolution though, it's happening slowly, Rollison said.
 "It's going to take some time to get back to service."

 Bartending Is a Career